smnorris/bcdata/README.rst

 Download times will vary based mainly on the size of your requested data.
 Expect about a minute for the smallest requests to complete.
-Individual downloads will time out after 2hours - this is long enough for datasets larger than the max size permitted on the web form.
+Individual downloads will time out after 2 hours - this is long enough for datasets larger than the max size permitted on the web form.